Max Boyce

-Maxwell Boyce, MBE (born 27 September 1943) is a Welsh comedian, singer and entertainer.
+Maxwell Boyce, MBE (born 27 September 1943) is a Welsh comedian, singer and entertainer from Glynneath, Wales.
 He rose to fame in the mid-1970s with an act that combined musical comedy with his passion for rugby union and his origins in a South Wales mining community.
-Boyce's We All Had Doctors' Papers (1975) remains the only comedy album to have topped the UK Albums Chart and he has sold more than two million albums in a career spanning four decades.
+Boyce's We All Had Doctors' Papers (1975) remains the only comedy album to have topped the UK Albums Chart; he has sold more than two million albums in a career spanning four decades.

 Early life

 Max Boyce was born in Glynneath.
 His family was originally from Ynyshir in the Rhondda Valley.
 His mother was Mary Elizabeth Harries.
-A month preceding Boyce's birth, his father, Leonard Boyce, died in an explosion in the coal pit where he worked.
+A month preceding Boyce's birth, his father, Leonard Boyce, died of severe burns injuries following an explosion in the Onllwyn No.4 coal pit where he worked.
 At the age of fifteen, Boyce left school, went to live with his grandfather, and worked in a colliery "for nearly eight years".
 In his early twenties, he managed to find alternative work in the Metal Box factory, Melin, Neath, as an electrician's apprentice, but his earlier mining experiences were to influence his music considerably in later years.

 Boyce first learned to play the guitar as a young man, but he showed no particular flair for the instrument, nor an actual desire to become a performer.
 In his own words: "[I had] no desire at all to be anything.
 I had a love of poetry, and eventually started writing songs without any ambition to build a career.
 It just happened.
 I started writing songs about local things and it evolved."
 Nevertheless, in time he became competent enough to perform at local eisteddfodau, one of the earliest known recordings of his work being "O Na Le", a folk tune in Welsh which he played at the Dyffryn Lliw eisteddfod in 1967.

 In the early 1970s, Boyce undertook a mining engineering degree at the Glamorgan School of Mines in Trefforest (now the University of South Wales), during which he began to pen tunes about life in the mining communities of South Wales.
 He started out performing in local sports clubs and folk clubs around 1970, where his original set began to take on a humorous element, interspersed by anecdotes of Welsh community life and of the national sport, rugby union.